Qingyuan Manchu Autonomous County: Geography and climate

 Qingyuan has a monsoon-influenced humid continental climate (Köppen Dwa), characterised by hot, humid summers and long, cold and windy, but dry winters.
 The four seasons here are distinctive.
 Over 60% of the annual rainfall of 774 mm occurs from June to August alone.
 The monthly 24-hour average temperature ranges from −14.3 °C in January to 23.1 °C in July, and the annual mean is 6.2 °C. In winter, due to the elevation and normally dry climate, diurnal temperature variation regularly exceeds 15 C-change.

+Ethnic history

+Qingyuan is home to a group of ethnicities.
+The most predominant one has been the Manchu, whom have existed in Liaoning, Jilin, Heilongjiang, and Inner Mongolia for centuries.